 According to de Rubi, the current defenses for the area were designed to meet local defense needs against Indian attacks.
-The new forts were needed to form a shield across the northern border against attacks against Spain’s North American possessions by rival European powers and protection of mines and other Spanish economic interests by hostile Indian raids.
+The new forts were needed to form a shield across the northern border from attacks against Spain’s North American possessions by rival European powers as well as protecting mines and other Spanish economic interests from hostile Indian raids.

 Soldiers at Presidio de Tucson